Instituto México: Teachers

 A professor beloved by his students because of his unique way of giving class, especially Spanish class.
 He was also a reputable teacher from Instituto Valladolid Morelia, having been the teacher of Felipe Calderon Hinojosa (Former President of Mexico).
 He has instilled in his students a love of Opera and Bradbury.
 He is not currently teaching in the institution because of health problems.
-He's currently in Guadalajara at the Marcelino House, in the Universidad Marista De Guadalajara, also known as, Cervantes Loma Bonita.
+He is currently in Guadalajara at the Marcelino House, in the Universidad Marista De Guadalajara, also known as, Cervantes Loma Bonita.